We are temporarily only able to ship Faber Shop orders to addresses in the UK.

-With full access to ENO's archive, Gilbert has unearthed a rich range of material and held numerous interviews with a fascinating array of personalities to weave an absorbing tale of life both in front of and behind the scenes of ENO as it developed over the years.
+With full access to ENO’s archive, Gilbert has unearthed a rich range of material and held numerous interviews with a fascinating array of personalities, to weave an absorbing tale of life both in front and behind the scenes of ENO as it developed over the years.

 Browse a selection of books we think you might also like, with genre matches and a few wildcards thrown in.